Cretezy/MasterPassX/packages/cli/README.md

 - `-c, --counter <counter>`: Set counter (integer, default: 1).
 - `-r, --reset`: Reset stored user (will ask for new user information).
 - `-n, --no-save`: Will not save current user.
+- `-np, --no-copy`: Will not copy password to clipboard.
+- `-h, --hide`: Will hide output password.
 - `-p, --config-path <path>`: Path to config (default: ~/.config/masterpassx)